kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

 When asked for credentials, just choose `Login as Anonymous`.

 You are now connected to your local Kuzzle application using the Admin Console!
-Right now you can see that it is devoid of any data or configuration, but we are going to configure that later in this guide.
+Right now you can see that it is devoid of any data or configuration, but we are going to change that in the next section of this guide.

 ![Admin Console home page](./admin-console-home-page.png)